superherointj/godot-debug-N18RendererCanvasCull4ItemE/README.md

 # Godot Debug Demo for: ObjectDB instances / 'N18RendererCanvasCull4ItemE' leaked at exit

+Empty Godot 4 project to show `leaked at exit` error on export in Linux.

+Notice: `main.tscn` only has a single Node2D.
+This is a very minimal demo.

 ## Error logs

 > ERROR: 1 RID allocations of type 'N18RendererCanvasCull4ItemE' were leaked at exit.